 \begin{proof} Let $(D_0,\ldots,D_s)$ be the sequence of diagrams of a limit computation of $A$.
 We prove by an induction on $s$ the following statement from which the lemma will follow.

 For each vertex $v$ of $D_s$, let $h_s(v) = \card(H_s(v))$, where $H_s(v)$ is the set of vertices of $D_s$ which were introduced by taking a limit, and which has $v$ in its cone.
-We follows the convention that if $v$ is a vertex of $D_0$, then $H_s(v) = \{v \}$.
-Because of constructivity assumption $h_s(v)$ is well defined.
+We follow the convention that if $v$ is a vertex of $D_0$, then $H_s(v) = \{v \}$.
+Because of the constructivity assumption, $h_s(v)$ is well defined.

 We claim that the number of facets of $A$ is bounded by $\sum_{v \in D_s} h_s(v)$.
-We prove the claim using by an induction on $s$.
+We prove the claim by an induction on $s$.
 The claim is clearly true if $s=0$, since the objects which are domains or codomains of the basic morphisms have at most one facet, and $h_s(v) = 1$ for each vertex of $D_0$.
 Now, assume that the claim holds for all $s' < s$.

-For each vertex $v$ of $D_{s-1}$, $A_v = D_{s-1}(v)$.
+For each vertex $v$ of $D_{s-1}$, let $A_v = D_{s-1}(v)$.
 Let $V_{s-1}$ be the set of vertices of $D_{s-1}$ which do not belong to the limit cone of any vertex $v$ of $D_{s-1}$ not equal to itself.
 Then, $A$ is the intersection of the product of the polytopes $A_v, v \in V_{s-1}$ with an affine subspace.
 This implies that the number of facets of $A$ is bounded by the sum of the number of facets of $A_v, v \in V_{s-1}$.
 Now use the induction hypothesis to finish the proof of the claim.

 It is clear that the lemma follows from the claim since for each vertex $v$ of $D_s$, $h_s(v)$ is bounded by the total number of vertices of $D_s$, which itself is bounded by the cost of the diagram computation $(D_0,\ldots,D_s)$. \end{proof}